To join the visitors scheme please visit https://subscription.stjohn.gg

 How long does membership last?

 Membership is valid for 3 months from the date you join.
 You can join at any time before or during your visit.
-Should you have any queries please contact us on 01481 723866.

-The St John Ambulance & Rescue Service,
+The St John Emergency Ambulance Service,

 St. Peter Port,